Filters & Data

 Why use it?

-How to use the SMA indicator in SamurAI
+How to use the MA indicator in SamurAI

-The SMA indicator measures the distance of the asset from its price.
-It is measured in percent, and a positive number means that the stock/ETF is above its average and vice-versa: negative number means it's below.
+The MA indicator measures the distance of the asset from its price.
+It is measured in percent, and a positive number means that the stock/ETF is above its average and vice-versa: a negative number means it's below.

 You can use the SMA indicator to: